TrainContext

 recognizer can learn from the mistake and improve subsequent recognition.
 A

-second, simpler training function for 1.0 recognizers is provided by TrainInk
+second, simpler training function for 1.0 recognizers is provided by TrainInk.

 TrainContext internally calls the function TrainContextInternal

-exported by the recognizer identified by the hrec member of the RC
+exported by the recognizer identified by the hrec member of the RC structure pointed to by

 When a